Cyber-Systems Timeline

 1949

-Walter built two autonomous robot vehicles each using two vacuum tubes and three relays.
-Reports of their behavior are, perhaps, unbelieveable.
+Walter built two autonomous robot vehicles, called "Turtles", each using two vacuum tubes and three relays.
+Reports of their behavior are, perhaps, unbelievable.
 For further start here.

 Musique Concrete; Pierre Schaffer, Jacques Poullin